specsolutions/specsync-for-tfs-documentation/important-concepts/linking-work-items-with-tags.md

 }
 ```

-This will synchronize the scenario with the TFS test case and establish a link between the test case and the user story \#123 work item.
+This will synchronize the scenario with the Azure DevOps test case and establish a link between the test case and the user story \#123 work item.

 ## Work item tags